saucelabs/sauce-docs/docs/error-reporting/project-setup/storage-management.md

 <img src={useBaseUrl('img/error-reporting/project-settings/query-fingerprint.png')} alt="Shows how to query for fingerprints in the Explore View." />

 You can add additional filters or aggregations for `application.version` (or the attribute you use for the version of your game or app) to see if there are impacts on a particular version that require deletion.

+A 2 minute video showing how to create this view and use the Delete Group function is available at https://www.loom.com/share/a0fc2d684d3b41e399d9efed67a817e9

 ### Storage Sampling